 If anyone has the same parasite infestation, their pest description and symptoms should be identical (as stated in the above sections).
 The only variation is related to itching.
 Over a period of time, they may experience disease symptoms (i.e. swelling ankles).
 The full list of symptoms can't be assessed until the parasite is identified or a case study is done among infected patients.

 People with less sensitive skin may unknowingly carry the parasite.
-Some folks can live with an infested person and not notice the parasites.
-The parasites will be on their clothing and they'll transfer them other places.
-I've seen them fly off someone's clothing!
+Some people can live with an infected person and not notice the parasites.
+The parasites will be on their clothing and they'll transfer them to other places.

 Treatment of clothing